This post may contain affiliate links. Please read our disclosure policy.

 Steamed mussels are the perfect easy summer appetizer.
 My steamed mussels are cooked in a delicious homemade broth comprised of chopped bacon, beer, garlic, onion, salt, crushed red pepper flakes, butter, and a pinch of paprika.
 It’s easy and delicious and only takes about 15 minutes from start to finish.

-Cooking mussels may sound intimidating, but the prep takes longer than the actual steaming.
-Prepped in 15 minutes and fully cooked in about 5 minutes, it’s hard to argue with a 20-minute meal.
+Cooking mussels may sound intimidating, but the recipe prep takes longer than the actual steaming.
+Prepped in 15 minutes and fully cooked in about 5 minutes, it’s hard to argue with a simple and delicious 20-minute meal.
 Mussels can also be steamed in a creamy sauce like my steamed clams in creamy ale sauce or mussels in spicy arrabbiata sauce.

 If you’re looking for more delicious summery seafood recipes, try my baked oysters recipe, baked lobster tails, and steamed lobster recipe!